kirkshoop/async_scope/asyncscope.md

 This was dropped because explicit error handling is preferred to stopping the application.

 Another alternative is to silently drop the errors when receiving them.
-This is considered bad practice, as it will often lead to spotting bugs to late.
+This is considered bad practice, as it will often lead to spotting bugs too late.

 > **Chosen:** `spawn()` accepts only senders that do not call `set_error()`.